dyvenia/viadot/docs/index.md

 ## Loading Data to a Source

 Depending on the source, `viadot` provides different methods of uploading data.
 For instance, for SQL sources, this would be bulk inserts.
 For data lake sources, it would be a file upload.
-For ready-made pipelines including data validation steps using `dbt`, see [prefect-viadot](https://github.com/dyvenia/prefect-viadot).